Scores on new SAT show large gaps by race and ethnicity

 New SAT, Old Gaps on Race

-As College Board unveils results from the new version of the exam, Asian students beat all other groups.
+As College Board unveils results from the new version of the exam, Asians beat all other groups.

 More than 93 percent of the students who took the SAT during the 2016-17 academic year took the new version of the test.
-That makes the results released Tuesday the baseline against which future scores can be compared.
-But since this is the first time the SAT has had a majority of test takers using the new version of the test, the College Board maintains that it would be inaccurate to compare this year's scores to previous scores for the annual articles here and elsewhere (at least most years) on whether scores are up or down.
+That makes the results released Tuesday the baseline for which future scores can be compared.
+But since this is the first time the the SAT has had a majority of test takers using the new version of the test, the College Board maintains that it would be inaccurate to compare this year's scores and previous scores for the annual articles here and elsewhere on whether scores are up or down.

 That said, the data do show that an issue that has worried educators for years -- gaps in average scores by race and ethnicity -- remains.
 Similar gaps are apparent in this year's ACT scores.